stuffmatic/zephyr_add_rust_library/README.md

 `zephyr_add_rust_library.cmake` should be considered work in progress and has so far been tested on macOS using the ninja generator to build for nRF52/nRF53 SOCs with Cortex M4/M33 architectures.
 Known issues include:

 * __Limited cargo target selection__ - `zephyr_add_rust_library` uses KConfig variables like `CONFIG_FPU`, `CONFIG_CPU_CORTEX_M4` etc to set a suitable `cargo` target.
-This mapping is by no means complete and only supports some Cortex M architectures at the time of writing.
+This mapping is not complete and only supports some Cortex M architectures at the time of writing.
 * __Ignored duplicate symbols__ - Library crate dependencies are linked using `--allow-multiple-definition` to silence errors when when linking multiple libraries containing the same compiler builtins.
-Unfortunately, this means that other duplicate definitions will also go unnoticed and it's up to the user to detect these.
+Unfortunately, this means that legitimate multiple definition errors will also go unnoticed and it's up to the user to detect these.